Netflix Parts Ways With Kevin Spacey, 'Will Not Be Involved' With 'House of Cards' If Actor Stays On

 Netflix is parting ways with Kevin Spacey.

 “Netflix will not be involved with any further production of House of Cards that includes Kevin Spacey," a spokesperson for the network told ET in a statement on Friday.
-"We will continue to work with [House of Cards' production company Media Rights Capital] during this hiatus time to evaluate our path forward as it relates to the show."
+"We will continue to work with MRC during this hiatus time to evaluate our path forward as it relates to the show."

 "We have also decided we will not be moving forward with the release of the film Gore, which was in post-production, starring and produced by Kevin Spacey," the statement added.

-Note: Update: House of Cards' production company, Media Rights Capital, has released a statement in regards to the Netflix show, following Netflix's own statement on Friday night about cutting ties with Kevin Spacey.